-In 2009, upon the retirement of Doug Goheen, the graduates of Topeka West established a designated scholarship fund in honor of Doug Goheen and his long time collaborator and tech director at West, Mike Callaway.
-This scholarship coincided with the Board of the Topeka Public Schools renaming the theater at West the Douglas P. Goheen Auditorium.
-The Fund was created to establish a scholarship to award deserving theater students who will go on to pursue a career in the arts -- an application packet is available here.
+In 2009, upon the retirement of Doug Goheen, the graduates of Topeka West established a designated scholarship fund in honor of Doug Goheen and his long time collaborator and tech director at Topeka West, Mike Callaway.
+This scholarship coincided with the board of the Topeka Public Schools renaming the theater at Topeka West the Douglas P. Goheen Auditorium.
+The Fund was created to establish a scholarship to award deserving theater students who will go on to pursue a career in the arts.
+Click here, to download the application.

 Susan K. Rogers Scholarship for Future Teachers

 Retiring from Topeka Public Schools after a long and dedicated career, Dr. Susan Rogers established a scholarship for graduating TPS students to encourage greater numbers of quality educators.
 Your contributions to this scholarship will help grow the support these future teachers will receive.
 Click here for an application packet.

 The Bernice and Larry Robbins Scholarships were established in 2012 by Larry “LR” Robbins, a 1967 graduate of Highland Park High School, as a Robbins family legacy initially honoring Highland Park High School.
 Today three $1,000 scholarships are available annually to any TPS graduating minority senior.
 Click here to download an application packet.